Income deductions in connection with investments in start-up businesses - the tax incentive scheme

 What do I need to do?

-You can invest in the company either directly or through a private limited company which you wholly or partly own.
-In order to claim the tax deduction, the company you are investing in (and any intermediate companies) must provide the tax authorities information about the personal taxpayers who have made deductible share contributions.
-The company must report this information in the Shareholder register statement (RF-1086).
-If this information is reported correctly, the deductible contributions will be pre-completed in your tax return.
+You can invest in the start-up company either directly or through a limited company that you wholly or partly own when you participate in either the establishment or new share issue of the start-up company.
+In order to claim the income deduction, the company you're investing in (and any intermediate companies) must provide the tax authorities with information about the personal taxpayers who have made eligible share contributions.
+The start-up company (and any intermediate companies) must report this information in the Shareholder register statement (RF-1086).
+If they report this information correctly, the eligible contributions will be pre-filled in your tax return.

 From the date of the investment, both you and the company will be subject to certain obligations for a period of three years:

 - The company can't distribute dividends or make payments in connection with capital reductions during the three-year period.

 - You and associates can't be, or previously have been, shareholders in the company/group in which the investment is made.